Surrogacy in California

 California permits gestational surrogacy by statute for all family types — married, unmarried, same-sex, single, and international.
 Pre-birth parentage orders are standard statewide.
 Intended parents are named on the birth certificate before delivery.
 No genetic relationship to the child is required.

-The law covers three key protections every intended parent and surrogate needs to understand.
+The law covers three key protections every intended parent needs to understand.

 Pre-Birth Parentage Orders